NNLO QCD calculation of hadron multiplicities in light-quark jets at lepton colliders: Acknowledgments

 \section{Acknowledgments}

-We thank T. Sjostrand for communications on the JETSET predictions, and other members of the NPC collaboration for valuable discussions.
-The work of JG is supported by the National Natural Science Foundation of China (NSFC) under Grant No.~12275173, the Shanghai Municipal Education Commission under Grant No.~2024AIZD007, and open fund of Key Laboratory of Atomic and Subatomic Structure and Quantum Control (Ministry of Education).
+We thank T. Sjostrand for communications on the JETSET predictions, Xuan Chen for helpful discussions on the NNLOJET program, and other members of the NPC collaboration for valuable discussions.
+The work of J.G. is supported by the National Natural Science Foundation of China (NSFC) under Grant No.~12275173, the Shanghai Municipal Education Commission under Grant No.~2024AIZD007, and open fund of Key Laboratory of Atomic and Subatomic Structure and Quantum Control (Ministry of Education).